databrickslabs/ucx/README.md

 ## [EXPERIMENTAL] Migration Progress Workflow

-The `migration-process-experimental` workflow updates a subset of the inventory tables to track migration status of workspace resources that need to be migrated.
+The `migration-progress-experimental` workflow updates a subset of the inventory tables to track migration status of workspace resources that need to be migrated.
 Besides updating the inventory tables, this workflow tracks the migration progress by updating the following [UCX catalog](#create-ucx-catalog-command) tables: